moby/moby/docs/sources/articles/runmetrics.rst

   control group.
 It doesn't give you information about *how much* memory is used; it rather tells you *how* it is used.

-pgpgin and pgpgout
-  correspond to *charging events*.
-Each time a page is "charged" (=added to the accounting) to a cgroup, pgpgin increases.
-When a page is "uncharged" (=no longer "billed" to a cgroup), pgpgout increases.

 pgfault and pgmajfault
   indicate the number of times that a process of the cgroup triggered a "page fault" and a "major fault", respectively.
-A page fault happens when a process accesses a part of its virtual memory space which is inexistent or protected.
+A page fault happens when a process accesses a part of its virtual memory space which is nonexistent or protected.
 The former can happen if the process is buggy and tries to access an invalid address (it will then be sent a ``SIGSEGV`` signal, typically killing it with the famous ``Segmentation fault`` message).
 The latter can happen when